 - Cryoplasty - used to open clogged arteries resulting from peripheral vascular disease (PVD) or PAD.
 Cryoplasty is a unique non-surgical therapy designed to improve arterial blood circulation while also preventing circulation problems from recurring.

 Interventional radiology offers an alternative to the surgical treatment of many conditions.
 With most of these procedures, patients require only light sedation and can go home in less than a day.

 To find out more information on interventional radiology at White Plains Hospital, please contact our Radiology Department at 914-681-1260.
-To find a radiologist at White Plains Hospital Center, please call 914-681-1010 or search our online Physician Directory.
+To find a radiologist at White Plains Hospital, please call 914-681-1010 or search our online Physician Directory.